go-micro/examples/README.md

 ## Contents

+- [auth](auth) - A example of using middleware to enforce authentication with JWT
 - [broker](broker) - A example of using Broker for Publish and Subscribing.
 - [cache](cache) - Usage of the Cache package to create a cache service.
 - [client](client) - Usage of the Client package to call a service.